polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/offchain-operations.md

 - **Offchain workers** are a subsystem of components that enable the execution of long-running and possibly non-deterministic tasks, such as:
   - website service requests
-  - encryption, decryption and signing of data
+  - encryption, decryption, and signing of data
   - random number generation
   - CPU-intensive computations
   - enumeration or aggregation of on-chain data